why you need a vacation (even when there’s no time)

 Americans notoriously receive less annual vacation time than other countries, on average – but did you know that we use less of what we get, too?
 A Glassdoor survey earlier this year indicated that the average U.S. employee only took 51% of their eligible vacation time in the last year and 15% didn’t take off any time at all!
 In fact, only 25% of employees reported using all of their allocated vacation days.

 It’s time to change this.
 Vacations are good for employees, and they’re good for businesses too.
-At Intuit QuickBase’s Fast Track blog today, I talk about five reasons why you need to take a vacation, even if it feels like there’s no way to make time for it.
-You can read it here.
+Here are five reasons why you need a vacation, even if it feels like there’s no way to make time to get away.
+(And as you read this, remember that we’re halfway through the summer, so if you haven’t made vacation plans yet, your opportunity is dwindling!)

 { 175 comments… read them below }